pwr-Solaar/Solaar/docs/rules.md

 Mouse movements and buttons can be mixed and chained together however you like.
 It's possible to create a `No-op` gesture by clicking 'Delete' on the initial Action when you first create the rule.
 This gesture will trigger when you simply click the 'Gesture' button.

+`Setting` conditions check device settings of devices, provided the device is on-line.
+The first arguments to the condition are the Serial number or Unit ID of a device, as shown in Solaar's detail pane, or null for the device that initiated rule processing; and the internal name of a setting (which can be found from solaar config <device>).
+Most simple settings take one extra argument, the value to check the setting value against.
+Range setting can also take two arguments, which form an inclusive range to check against.
+Other settings take two arguments, a key indicating which sub-setting to check and the value to check it against.
+For settings that use gestures as an argument the internal name of the gesture is used, which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
+For boolean settings '~' can be used to toggle the setting.

 A `KeyPress` action takes a sequence of X11 key symbols and simulates a chorded keypress on the keyboard, such as "A", "Shift+A", or "Control+A".
 Any key symbols that correspond to modifier keys that are in the current keyboard modifiers are ignored.
 Use separate  `KeyPress` actions for multiple characters.